Contextual Containers (di)

 }

-Configuration files should return an array:
+Configuration files return a plain array:

 // config/twig.php